jpcx/testts/README.md

 - `prioritized`
   - Allows for specifying certain test paths for independent, ordered execution.
+  - Allows specifying execution order (for circular dependencies or otherwise).
+  - Provides each listed test with its own execution environment:
-  - If some of your test files require timing assertions and you can't have the event loop congested during their execution, be sure to list them here.
+    - If some of your test files require timing and can't have the event loop congested, list them here.
+(By default, all tests are executed asynchronously).
-  - Prioritized test files happen before the others; each one is fully executed and logged before the next.
-    - (By default, tests are registered and executed asynchronously)
+  - Prioritized tests are executed before all others.

 ### Notes